sparesparrow/ai-servis/docs/misc/Návrh_ Modulární “Car AI Server” pro autoservisy (.md

 # obd to esp32 pinout

-Here’s a safe, proven OBD‑II → ESP32 pinout you can wire today.
+Here's a safe, proven OBD‑II → ESP32 pinout you can wire today.
 It covers the two common ways to get CAN into an ESP32:

 A) ESP32 (TWAI built‑in) + CAN transceiver (SN65HVD230 3.3V)